Daniel Conahan

-Daniel Owen Conahan Jr. (born May 11, 1954) is a convicted American murderer, rapist, and suspected serial killer.
+Daniel Owen Conahan Jr. (born May 11, 1954) is an American convicted murderer, rapist, and suspected serial killer.
 Conahan was convicted of one murder, but has been linked to a dozen murders, mostly of transients seeking employment and gay men in the Charlotte County, Florida area in what came to be known as the Hog Trail Murders.
+Conahan has also been named the prime suspect in the additional murders of eight men, collectively referred to as the Fort Myers Eight, who were discovered in a mass grave site in 2007.

 Early life and career

-Conahan was born in Charlotte, North Carolina, and moved with his family to Punta Gorda, Florida, shortly after birth.
+Daniel Conahan was born on May 11, 1954, in Charlotte, North Carolina, to a middle-class family and moved with his parents to Punta Gorda, Florida, shortly after his birth.
 When he was a teenager, he discovered he was homosexual; this displeased his parents, who sent him to several psychiatrists.
-He graduated Miami Norland High School in 1973 and joined the United States Navy in 1977, stationed at Naval Station Great Lakes in Illinois.
+Conahan frequently told friends that his sexuality was not a disease and how he was angered by having been mistreated and traumatised by his parents for his homosexuality.
+"It wasn't the kind of thing you were open about in the 1970s," Conahan later told investigators.
+"But I found a gay bar, and if I got there early, they wouldn't card me.
+Being gay is part of God's plan, too."
+He graduated Miami Norland High School in 1973 where classmates later described Conahan as a quiet loner, participating in school activities sporadically, and joined the United States Navy in 1977, stationed at Naval Station Great Lakes in Illinois.

 In 1978, he was nearly court-martialed for taking fellow Naval officers off base for sex, and was discharged a few months later after getting into a fight with a man upon whom he had attempted to force oral sex.

-After his Navy discharge, Conahan stayed in Chicago for 13 years before moving back to Punta Gorda to live with his elderly parents in 1993.
-In 1995, he became a licensed practical nurse, graduating at the top of his class from Charlotte Vocational-Technical Center.
-He was employed by Charlotte Regional Medical Center in Punta Gorda.
+After his Navy discharge, Conahan stayed in Chicago for thirteen years before moving back to Punta Gorda to live with his elderly parents in 1993.
+In 1995, he became a licensed practical nurse, graduating at the top of his class from Charlotte Vocational-Technical Center and was employed by Charlotte Regional Medical Center in Punta Gorda.
+Conahan spent the majority of his spare time frequenting gay bars.
+"I learned there are a lot of hitchhikers on U.S. 41 from North Port to Fort Myers, and some of them were looking to perform sex acts for money," he told detectives.

 Murders

+Hog Trail Murders

+Conahan is believed to have been responsible for the Hog Trail Murders in Florida between 1993 and 1996.
+He is currently incarcerated and on death row for the murder of one of the victims, Richard Montgomery.
+Although he has yet to be brought to trial on the other killings, he is generally believed to have committed them.
+Furthermore, since Conahan's incarceration, several additional remains have been discovered and he has been named a suspect in those deaths as well.